srkuberski/gcvspl/README.md

 For archiving and documentation purposes, the original Fortran 77 source file (`gcvspl.f`) is duplicated here, as well as the intermediary C code files (`gcvspl.c`, `gcvspl.h`).
 Please adhere to their original copyright (unrestricted non-commercial use [2]).
 Everything else provided in this repository is released to the public domain.

+If you use this software in your work, please cite it using the following metadata: Kuberski, Stephan R. (2023).
+GCV spline smoothing in Matlab [Software].
+GitHub. url: github.com/srkuberski/gcvspl

 ## References

 [1] Woltring, Herman J. (1986).
 A Fortran package for generalized, cross-validatory spline smoothing and differentiation. *Advances in Engineering Software* 8(2). doi: [10.1016/0141-1195(86)90098-7](https://doi.org/10.1016/0141-1195(86)90098-7).